Skip to main content

 8. Akershus Fortress

-Arendelle castle would definitely have looked completely different if it wasn’t for the Akershus Fortress in Oslo.
-Located right in the centre of the Norwegian capital, the building goes back to 1299, when king Håkon V started its construction.
+Arendelle castle would definitely have looked completely different if it wasn’t for Akershus Fortress in Oslo.
+Located right in the centre of the Norwegian capital, the building dates all the way back to 1299, when king Håkon V decreed its construction.
 It was modernised and converted into a royal residence in the 16th century.

-Today, you can join a guided walking tour to learn more about the medieval castle.
+Today, you can join a guided walking tour to learn more about this fascinating medieval castle.

 9. Medieval stave churches